pararang/mengcp/README.md

 ## Todo
 - [ ] add tools for interacting with hosted actual budget
 - [ ] add tools for interacting with local logseq graph
+- [ ] trading analysis tools using historical data from Yahoo Finance and EODHD againts the current gotrade portfolio